jssoscar/jQuery-Pulgins/README.md

 Date : 2013-10-31 11:55:52

-Note : The first version jQuery plugin for tabs.
+Note : .
+Add the current class support for the tab element

+       .
+Optimize the tab display effect code

+       .
+Fixed the bug